 — Olly Browning (@yourolly) November 29, 2020

 If you plan to use regular milk or non-dairy milk, you'll need to remove some of the water to make them into evaporated milk.
 Evaporated milk is exactly what it sounds like; milk that has been cooked until much of it has evaporated due to the heat.
-Consequently, homemade evaporated milk is very simple to make.
-However, it is also easily bought online at Amazon or at any grocery store if you don't feel like making it at home.
+Consequently, homemade evaporated milk is very simple for home cooks to make step by step.
+However, it is also easily bought online at Amazon or at any grocery store if you don't feel like making it at home in your own kitchen.
 A popular brand for evaporated milk is Carnation.

 How to Make Evaporated Milk